FlipperPA/at-t-pihole/README.md

 ## What You Need to Build a Pi Hole

-The total cost should be about $45.
+The total cost should be about $50.

 * A Raspberry Pi kit, I recommend the affordable [Raspberry Pi Zero W Basic Starter Kit](https://www.amazon.com/dp/B0748MPQT4)
 * [A MicroUSB ethernet port](https://www.amazon.com/dp/B08VRXJGYK)
 * [A MicroSD card](https://www.amazon.com/SanDisk-Ultra-microSDXC-Memory-Adapter/dp/B073JWXGNT) (and an adapter to read it on your computer; on my Mac, I use the provided MiniSD SanDisk Adapter)
+* Comfort with a computer command-line interface terminal; enough to open a terminal, SSH, and issue some basic commands.

 ## Building the Pi Hole